colinhartigan/colinhartigan/README.md

 </span>

 ## hi there
 I'm Colin, a high school student from Maryland.
-I write code

 I mostly write my programs in Python, but I'm also familiar with C, C++, Java, JavaScript, and Luau.